Skip to main content

 As mentioned, slideshows are not allowed, including those created with the Envira Gallery or Soliloquy plugins.

-• Envira Gallery may continue to be used for static image galleries, but it should not be used to create slideshow-style banners or rotating headers.
+• Envira Gallery may continue to be used for static image galleries, but it should not be used to create slideshow-style banners.

 • Soliloquy is being phased out.
 Sites currently using Soliloquy should redesign their slideshow content without it.